-Note: This article pertains to setup for the Circle device.
-If you are looking to enable Circle on your NETGEAR router, check out this article.
+Note: This article pertains to setup for the Circle Home, 1st generation, device.

 Welcome to the Circle family!